sdondley/Mac-Applications-List/README.md

-# Mac::Applications::List
+## Name

-This module finds and returns a list of applications in the standard locations on macOS and other directories passed to the to `apps()` function.
+Mac::Applications::List - get a list of applications on your macOS machine

 ## Synopsis